Cromarty Lifeboat Station: History

-In 1923, another 22-year-old P&S lifeboat John Wesley (ON 456) was placed at Cromarty, serving for 5 years.
+In 1923, another 22-year-old P&S lifeboat John Wesley (ON 456) was placed at Cromarty, serving for five years.
 During their time on station, the first two boats had been launched just eight times, and saved two lives.

 The station would finally receive a new lifeboat in 1928, which was built at a cost of £8,500 by J. Samuel White of Cowes.
-The lifeboat had twin 40-hp petrol engines, delivering 8.25 knots.
+The 45-foot 6in Watson-class lifeboat had twin 40-hp petrol engines, delivering 8.25 knots.
 At that time, it was also one of a handful of unnamed lifeboats, hoping to be assigned a generous benefactor.
 That benefactor would come to be the late Dr James Macfee of Auchterarder, who died on 8 October 1930.
 Cromarty would finally get to have a lifeboat naming ceremony, which took place on 26 Aug 1931, three years after their third lifeboat arrived on station.
 After a service of dedication by Rev. George Burnett, the lifeboat was named James Macfee (ON 711) by Miss J. Macfee, niece of the late donor.
 Music for the ceremony was provided by the Pipe Band of the Seaforth Highlanders, with a guard of honour provided by the local Girl Guides and Brownies.

 On the afternoon of 7 December 1959, in gale-force conditions, the coaster Servus of Leith, on passage from Methil to Kirkwall, broke her propeller shaft, and was drifting, over 9 mi south-east of Clythness Lighthouse, and approximately 40 mi from Cromarty.
-The lifeboat Lilla Marras, Douglas and Will (ON 928), on station at Cromarty since 1955, was launched at 16:45, arriving with the vessel at 01:30.
+The 46-foot 9in Watson-class lifeboat Lilla Marras, Douglas and Will (ON 928), on station at Cromarty since 1955, was launched at 16:45, arriving with the vessel at 01:30.
 With seas of up to 20 ft high, and both vessels pitching up and down, the lifeboat was brought alongside, sustaining some damage, but managing to get five of the crew aboard.
 A second run retrieved the three remaining crew.
 Heading home at 02:00, the lifeboat made Cromarty at 07:47.
 Coxswain Albert Watson and Mechanic John Watson were each awarded the RNLI Silver Medal.

 Following a review by the working party of the RNLI committee of management, "with a view to ensure the most efficient deployment of the rescue craft of the Institution", the life-boat was withdrawn, and Cromarty Lifeboat Station was closed in 1968.